Ovid/test-deep-differences/README.md

 # DESCRIPTION

-This module exports a single function, `cmp_diff()`, which compares two data structures just like `cmp_deeply()` from [Test::Deep](https://metacpan.org/pod/Test%3A%3ADeep) does.
-However, if the values _match_, it recursively replaces wanted values with the actual values.
+This module provides `cmp_diff()`, which compares two data structures just like `cmp_deeply()` from [Test::Deep](https://metacpan.org/pod/Test%3A%3ADeep) does.
+However, if the test fails, it provides a useful diff between the two data structures.
-This is useful for testing functions that return data structures with lots of matches against `Test::Deep` functions because the resulting diff doesn't have false negatives when an integer fails to match `re_int`, something fails to match 'ignore()', and so on.

 Note that if the `cmp_diff()` call succeeds, it will be as fast as `cmp_deeply()`.
-If it fails, it will be slower because it needs to recursively walk the data structure.
+If it fails, it will be slower because it needs to clone and recursively walk the data structures.

 # FUNCTIONS